 In winter, ski or snowshoe from your cabin door onto our extensive groomed trail network.
 Travel to Gulf Hagas, the Appalachian Trail, or over to Gorman Chairback Lodge.
 Located a day’s ski or snowshoe apart, you can travel lodge-to-lodge from Medawisla to West Branch Pond Camp, on to Little Lyford, and finally Gorman Chairback.
 The lodge-to-lodge trail network is groomed and offers full day adventures replete with magnificent views and moose tracks.
 A shuttle service is available so that your car is waiting for you at the end of your trip and a gear shuttle transports your gear to your next lodge, providing you with the freedom to ski or snowshoe with just a day pack.
 Complimentary snowshoes are available for use.

 Dinner, breakfast, and a trail lunch are included in your nightly rate.
-Breakfast is served family-style at 8 a.m. sharp.
+Breakfast buffet is served at 8 a.m. sharp.
 Made-to-order trail lunches are available at breakfast.
-Dinner is served family-style at 6 p.m. sharp and includes soup or salad, entrée, and dessert.
+Dinner is served at 6 p.m. sharp and includes soup or salad, entrée, and dessert.
 Guests are permitted to bring their own beer and wine to enjoy with dinner.
 Please notify AMC Contact Service Center if you have food allergies or other dietary needs.

 The lodge is drive-in spring through fall, and accessible only by ski, snowshoe, or dogsled in winter.
 Little Lyford Lodge and Cabins is located in the KI Jo-Mary Forest which is a multi-use forest owned by a consortium of landowners.
 The roads are gated from May through October.
 Access is managed and fees collected by North Maine Woods.
 Access through the checkpoints (Hedgehog and Katahdin Ironworks) is limited to hours of operation (6 a.m. to 9 p.m.) and is strictly enforced.
 Please check the North Maine Woods website additional information.
 Access fees are included in Gorman Chairback and Little Lyford lodging rates.
 Please bring a copy of your AMC reservation confirmation letter to show at the gatehouse.